processone/docs.ejabberd.im/content/developer/localization.md

 that have a format easily readable by `ejabberd`.

 All built-in modules support the `xml:lang` attribute inside IQ queries.

-Figure [fig:discorus], for example, shows the reply to the following
+The following example shows the reply to the following query:
-query:

 	#!xml
 	<iq id='5'